About Us — Our Board of Directors

 A native of Southern California, Marguerite is the mother of two children, an 11-year-old son with autism and a 13-year-old daughter with “empathy,” and is a parishioner at St. Bartholomew’s parish in Bethesda.
 She has served on the Woods Academy Parent Teacher Organization, volunteers with the Children’s Chorus of Washington, several auction committees, and was a parent/advocate member of the Special Needs Continuous Improvement Team of the Montgomery County Board of Education.

-Fernand A. Lavallee, Director, is a partner resident in the Washington, D.C. offices of DLA Piper LLP US.
+Fernand A. Lavallee, Director, is a partner resident in the Washington, D.C. offices of Jones Day.
 Mr. Lavallee’s law practice focuses on government contracts law and litigation.
-He is a frequent lecturer on topics of interest to federal government contractors.
+He is a frequent lecturer on topics of interest to federal government contractors, and is Co-Chair of the American Bar Association, Public Contract Law Section, Intellectual Property Committee.
 He holds an A.B. from Georgetown University and a J.D. from the College of William & Mary, Marshall-Wythe School of Law.
 He currently serves on the Board of Directors for the Alumni Association of the College of William and Mary Law School; and has served on the Board of Directors of Mary of Nazareth Roman Catholic Elementary School in Darnestown, Maryland.
 Mr. Lavallee and his wife, Lisa, have three children.
 They are members of Mother Seton Parish in Germantown, Maryland.

 Melissa Lesmes, Director, is a partner with Pillsbury Winthrop Shaw Pittman in the Washington, DC office.
 She focuses her practice on complex commercial litigation with an emphasis on construction claims and insurance coverage disputes.
 Ms. Lesmes has substantial experience in construction defect litigation, having handled claims involving delay, total cost, design, defective products, mold, EIFS and Chinese drywall throughout the United States.
 She also has substantial experience in complex insurance coverage litigation, especially in claims involving builder's risk, CGL, professional, pollution, commercial property, business interruption and other policies.